 Assistant Dean, Faculty & Leadership Development, NIEC HQ

-Ms Shaireen has over 25 years of experience in the early childhood sector, including has a wide range of practical experience as a lecturer, principal, curriculum developer and preschool educator.
+Dr Shaireen has over 25 years of experience in the early childhood sector, including a wide range of practical experience as a lecturer, principal, curriculum developer and preschool educator.
 She has written for several early childhood publications, participating in research on culture, providing insights on leadership, and bridging the early childhood practice gap.
-She is currently completing her doctoral thesis, ‘Exploring early childhood leadership in Singapore from a policy to practice context’.
+She recently completed her doctoral thesis, ‘Exploring early childhood leadership in Singapore from a policy to practice context’.